What is a deceased estate?

 Most of the time, the deceased person has left instructions on what needs to happen with the estate in their will.
 The people who inherit the deceased person’s estate are called the beneficiaries.

-A deceased estate includes all the assets and liabilities, or debts, the person had when they died.
+A deceased estate includes all the assets and liabilities, or debts, that the person had when they died.

 Assets can include: